glitznerf/glitznerf.github.io/index.md

 <p>&nbsp;</p>

 ## Research interests
-I mainly solve problems at the intersection of computing, mathematics, and economics.
+I am mainly interested in problems at the intersection of computing, mathematics, and economics.
 Most of my research is theoretical (e.g., proving theorems), but I am also excited about experimental research, applications, and tools (e.g., see [matwa.optimalmatching.com](https://matwa.optimalmatching.com/)).
 Currently, I focus on matching and allocation problems involving preferences or utilities, such as Stable Roommates, Stable Fixtures, Housing Markets, and Kidney Exchanges.
 I am lucky to be supervised by [Professor David Manlove](https://www.dcs.gla.ac.uk/~davidm/) and [Dr Sofiat Olaosebikan](https://www.dcs.gla.ac.uk/~sofiat/).
 <p>&nbsp;</p>